PluieElectrique/mediafire-dl/README.md

 * When resuming a download job, already downloaded files will not be redownloaded and partially downloaded files will be resumed.
 However, all metadata will be redownloaded.
 * Folder avatars are not saved.
-* Upload countries are not included if `--metadata-only` is passed, as doing so requires scraping the file download page.
+* Some data can only be scraped from the download page (e.g. upload country and takedown info) and will not be included if `--metadata-only` is passed.
 * The API does not provide a unique ID for owners.
 So, if two owners have the same name, their files will share the same directory.
 (At the very least, there's no chance of files/folders overwriting each other because all file/folder names include their unique key.)

 ## Legal